mep-4d/dataModel/README.md

 <h2> Surfacing Data </h2>

-All data surfaced will be JSON objects over MQTT.
+All building data will be encapsulated within JSON objects and transported over MQTT.
 An MQTT broker will be provided either internal or external to the building network for third party data access.
-Data will be published from systems to the broker allowing data read, and data will be subscribed to by systems via the broker allowing data write.
+Data will be published from systems to the broker allowing third party data read, and data will be subscribed to by systems via the broker allowing third party data write.
 MQTT topics provide

 For main devices;
 <strong>SystemRef_SystemItem_ItemID</strong>